Skip to contents

 • align_move aligns single and multi-individual movement data to a uniform time scale with a uniform temporal resolution needed for creating an animation from it.
 Use this function to prepare your movement data for animation depending on the temporal resolution that suits your data.

-• frames_spatial creates frames from movement and map/raster data.
-Frames are returned as an object of class moveVis and can be subsetted, viewed (see render_frame), modified (see add_gg and associated functions ) and animated (see animate_frames).
+• frames_spatial creates moveVis frames from movement and map/raster data, displaying movement-environment interactions spatio-temporally.
+Frames are returned as an object of class moveVis and can be subsetted, viewed (see render_frame), modified (see add_gg and associated functions) and animated (see animate_frames).

-• frames_graph creates frames of ggplot2 graphs displaying movement-environment interaction.
-Each object represents a single frame.
-Each frame can be viewed or modified individually.
-The returnedframes can be animated using animate_frames.
+• frames_graph creates moveVis frames displaying movement-environment interaction graphs.
+Frames can be viewed or modified individually and animated using animate_frames.

 • suggest_formats returns a selection of suggested file formats that can be used with out_file of animate_frames on your system.